Earthquakes in Nepal 2015

 How did ActionAid's response promote women's leadership?

-When a disaster strikes, women are the worst affected.
+When a disaster strikes, women are usually the worst affected.
 In many countries women are not included in decisions that affect them, making it easy for women's specific needs to be neglected.
-That's why ActionAid uses emergencies as a key opportunity to promote women's leadership and challenge traditional power dynamics.
+That's why in emergencies ActionAid promotes women's leadership and works to challenge traditional power dynamics.
 As part of our response to the Nepal earthquakes we took the following actions:

 - We supported women from affected areas to form distribution committees and lead the relief distributions – e.g. they collected all the information, coordinated and monitored our distributions.
 These same groups are now women's reconstruction committees and are very active in the recovery programme.